conmaol/gadelica/grammar/nouns.md

 no specifier!

 ----
-Lamb (2024:37): “The main function of a noun is to act as a verbal argument.”

 Lamb (2024:38): “Determiners are added to a noun phrase to restrict or specify its reference. [...]
 Demonstratives [...] are used to mark a noun’s position or prominence. [...]
 [C]ardinal numerals [...] state the count of the nouns in discussion and ordinal numerals [...] state the position of the noun in a sequence [...]. [...]
 Prepositions indicate relationships between nouns, as well as between nouns and verbs.”